kstenerud/concise-encoding/ce-structure.md

    - Another CBE or CTE document (using no fragment section, thus referring to the entire document)
    - A marker ID inside another CBE or CTE document, using the fragment section of the resource identifier as the local marker ID

-A decoder **MUST NOT** automatically follow resource ID references because they pose a security risk.
+A decoder **MUST** default to **not** automatically following resource ID references because they pose a security risk.
 Applications **SHOULD** define security rules for following resource identifier references.

 **Example**:
 ```cte